strohs/aws-cda-notes/study-notes.md

 * SQS Standard Queues are engineered to provide **at least once** delivery of all messages in its queues.
 Although most of the time each message will be delivered to your application exactly once, you should design your system so that processing a message more than once does not create any errors or inconsistencies
+* A SQS message can include only XML, JSON, and unformatted text
 * message size is **256KB**
     * To send messages larger than 256KB, use the Amazon SQS Extended Client Library for Java
 * A single Amazon SQS message queue can contain an unlimited number of messages